Finite type coarse expanding conformal dynamics: Examples of metric finite type systems

 \subsection{Subhyperbolic rational maps}

 A rational map $f: \rs \to \rs$ is {\em subhyperbolic} if it has neither critical points in the Julia set with infinite forward orbit, nor parabolic cycles.
 Equivalently, under iteration, each critical point either converges to or lands in an attracting cycle, or lands in a repelling periodic cycle.
+We begin by proving

-\begin{thm}[Subhyperbolic implies finite type] Let $f$ be a subhyperbolic rational map with Julia set $J$.
-Then there are closed neighborhoods $\XX_0, \XX_1$ of $J$ in the sphere such that $g: \XX_1 \to \XX_0$ is finite type with repellor $J$, with good open sets given by a finite collection $\UUU_0$ of open spherical balls. \end{thm}
+\begin{thm}[Subhyperbolic implies metric finite type] Let $f$ be a subhyperbolic rational map with Julia set $J$.
+Then there are closed neighborhoods $\XX_0, \XX_1$ of $J$ in the sphere such that $f: \XX_1 \to \XX_0$ is metric finite type with repellor $J$, with good open sets given by a finite collection $\UUU_0$ of open spherical balls. \end{thm}

+Before proceeding, we collect a few facts and concepts from the theory of univalent functions.